MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/overview.md

 Code accelerator contains a series of classes which all follow the same pattern:

-Interactions with Code Accelerator all start with a builder which is the object that will build code for you.
-We have builders for reading delimited files (`ReadCsvBuilder`), reading fixed width files (`ReadFwfBuilder`), reading JSON files (`ReadJsonBuilder`), detecting data types (`DetectTypeBuilder`) and finding patterns (`FindPatternsBuilder`).
-In each case the overall interaction is the same:
+Interactions with Code Accelerator start with a builder which is the object that will build code for you.
+There are builders for reading delimited files (`ReadCsvBuilder`), reading fixed width files (`ReadFwfBuilder`), reading JSON files (`ReadJsonBuilder`), detecting data types (`DetectTypeBuilder`) and finding patterns in strings (`FindPatternsBuilder`).
+In each case the interaction is the same:

 ```
         init           learn               code